Suez Suez, Egypt Travel Guide

 Drink plenty of bottled water.
 Wear light clothing.
 Use High SPF sunscreen, a Wide-brimmed hat, and Sunglasses.
 Avoid midday alfresco activity.

 Tap water is generally not safe for drinking.
-Use bottled water for all consumption, including brushing teeth.
+Use bottled water for all consumption, including brushing one's teeth.

 Always prioritize hygiene for a healthy trip.